-The German wind industry is preparing for the new BNK (Bedarfsgesteuerte Nachtkennzeichnung) regulation which will come into effect in July 2020.
+The German wind industry is preparing for the new BNK (Bedarfsgesteuerte Nachtkennzeichnung) regulation.
 This regulation aims to ensure safety for air traffic in the proximity of wind farms at night, reducing light pollution at the same time.
 What does this mean for the aeronautical obstruction lighting systems on top of the wind turbines?

 The renewable wind energy market has been growing and evolving rapidly, thereby positively contributing to the energy transition and reducing CO2 emissions.
 Wind turbines are marked with obstruction lights for passing air traffic, making sure the obstacle is visible to pilots and safety is ensured.
 However, with increasing numbers of wind farms and larger wind turbines some local residents encounter nuisance at night caused by the obstruction marking safety lights.
 This effect is commonly referred to as “light pollution”.The BNK regulation